 Rather, you should aim to have your cornerstone content ready to go out with your site.

-If you don’t have a plan for your launch date, it’s not going to matter how much content you have published on your website.
+If you don’t have a plan for your launch date, it won’t matter how much content you have published on your website.
 Chances are, there will be very few people to read your content.
 However, if you have a detailed launch plan, you need to have more than one or two pieces of content for your readers to consume.

 Otherwise, you are hindering your progress and making a bad impression on your readers.
 If all you have on launch day is a post welcoming visitors to your new website, you can expect some of the users to complain about the lack of value.